 The Governing Board

-The current chair (since April 2016) is David Mowbray who has two children at the school plus a third who left in 2015.
+The current chair (since April 2016) is David Mowbray who now has one child at the school plus two others who left in 2018 and 2015.
 His background is in higher education as an academic in the Department of Physics and Astronomy, University of Sheffield.

 If you would like to contact the Chair of Governors, please do so by letter to the school address.